sveinbjornt/iceaddr/README.md

 Since no networking takes place, lookups are very fast and can be performed offline.
-The package is useful for geocoding and reverse geocoding of Icelandic addresses and placenames, as well as for validating addresses and postcodes.
+The package is useful for geocoding and reverse geocoding of Icelandic addresses and placenames, as well as validating addresses and postcodes.
 No external dependencies are required.

 ## Installation